 Constant false alarm rate (CFAR) detector

-CFARDetector object implements a constant
+CFARDetector object implements a one-dimensional

-false-alarm rate detector.
+constant false-alarm rate (CFAR) detector.
+Detection processing is

-To perform the detection:
+To run the detector

 Define and set up your CFAR detector.
 See Construction.